 Have you already invested in Wi-Fi?

 AT&T FMC can transition in-progress voice calls between a cellular network and your on-campus Wi-Fi network.
 This can help you get more value from your Wi-Fi investments and may enhance calling coverage when in-building cellular signals are limited, while potentially reducing cellular minutes used.

 Do you need a better way to manage end-user calling?

 While capabilities vary per product, each AT&T FMC offer includes some call management capabilities to help you limit unapproved or unwanted calling activity.
 From restricting the types of outgoing calls made to implementing rules for incoming calls, these administrative tools can help you keep costs in line and employees productive.

-If you want to host and manage your own solution, choose our premises-based FMC offering.
-But if you want to simplify and speed FMC deployments, or do not want to invest in building an on-campus Wi-Fi infrastructure, opt for AT&T OfficeDirect or AT&T OfficeReach.
-As network-based offers, no additional capital investments are required on your part.
-Sold as voice services features, both can be readily added to qualified AT&T wireless voice rate plans.
+If you want to simplify and speed FMC deployments, or do not want to invest in building an on-campus Wi-Fi infrastructure, opt for AT&T OfficeDirect.
+As a network-based offer, no additional capital investments are required on your part.
+Sold as a voice service feature, it can be readily added to qualified AT&T wireless voice rate plans.
 Without the need to download, install and run a software client on mobile devices, AT&T OfficeDirect allows you to extend your PBX and roll out a variety of other FMC-specific feature - enabled mobile devices faster and easier other systems with the same functionality.

 For premises-based FMC solutions, AT&T can provide a fee-based assessment of your current Wireless LAN environment to evaluate readiness for handling voice traffic.